 Much more beneficial than adjusting the height of the hairline for FFS patients is modifying its shape to give it a more feminine look.

 The average male hairline, before any balding has taken place, has an M-shape: lower in the middle and higher on the sides.
 In contrast, the average female hairline has a smooth, rounded shape, making its highest point in the center of the forehead.

 Because of this, the most effective way to create a more feminine hairline in most FFS patients is to redefine its shape using simultaneous hair transplants or SHT.

 If the thought of hair transplants brings images of doll hair “plugs” to mind, don’t worry.
 Today’s specialists transfer individual hair follicles, so that the results look completely natural when the hairline has been correctly designed.

 Hair density for a feminine hairline

-For patients whose hair has started to thin at the hairline due to hormonal causes, increasing the density of the hair around the hairline may be another goal of hairline feminization.
+For patients with thinning hair at the hairline due to hormonal causes, increasing the density of the hair around the hairline may be another goal of hairline feminization.

-Creating a more feminine hairline in FFS patients is as much an art as it is a science, and a person’s unique facial features should be taken into account to ensure the final result is harmonious and balanced.
+Creating a more feminine hairline in FFS patients is as much an art as it is a science.
+A person’s unique facial features should be taken into account to ensure the final result is harmonious and balanced.

 In short, the most important aspects of a feminine hairline are its rounded shape and lack of male pattern baldness.
 Hairline lowering surgeries, and the scars they entail, are no longer considered appropriate for a majority of patients.